 The General Examination consists of both written and oral sections and covers three distinct fields of study, one major and two minors.
 It is designed to test the breadth and depth of the student’s knowledge in her/his major field—the field of specialization—and competence in the minor fields adequate to teach at the undergraduate level.

 Students can take the exam only after they have completed two years of coursework, all language requirements, and the University’s one-year residency requirement.
-The General Examination can be scheduled in May of the second year, or in October or January of the third year of study.
+The General Examination can be scheduled in October or January of the third year of study.

 In preparation for the exam, students need to decide their three fields and identify the appropriate faculty members to serve on the examination committee in consultation with the student’s advisor and the Director of Graduate Studies.
 Typically, the examiner of the major field will also serve as the student’s dissertation advisor.
 In choosing the minors, students must include either a different discipline or a cultural-linguistic area different from the major field.
 These may include disciplines outside the EAS Department, cultural areas other than East Asia, or methodological/ theoretical fields.
 One field can be jointly supervised by two faculty members.